ISMAR - Research National Council, Napoli, Italy

-Recent improvements in marine geological surveys are accounted for by the increasing use of up-to-date and reliable techniques and tools, allowing quality and resolution of measurements.
+Recent improvements in marine geological surveys are accounted for by the increasing use of up-to-date and reliable techniques and tools, allowing high accuracy and resolution of measurements.

-The several application in marine research, span thematic cartography to the environmental protection and risk reduction, as well as preserving the cultural heritage, make extensive use of direct or remote surveys techniques.
+The several applications in marine research, ranging from thematic cartography to environmental protection and risk reduction, as well as cultural heritage preservation, make extensive use of direct or remote surveys techniques.

 The most disparate technologies currently available often need for experimental field validation.

 The session aims to receive and discuss contributions in the following topics: